Man Beaten to Death with Plasterer’s Whisk in Shocking M25 Service Station Brawl

-A man was beaten to death with a plasterer’s whisk during a fight at an...
+A man was savagely bludgeoned to death with a plasterer’s whisk during a violent fight at Cobham Services on the M25, a court heard yesterday.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.